usnistgov/SFA/README.md

 ##Possible improvements

-The IFCsvr toolkit used to read STEP files could be replaced.
+The IFCsvr toolkit used to read STEP files should be replaced.
 IFCsvr toolkit is a wrapper around an old version of [STEPtools ST-Developer](http://www.steptools.com/products/stdev/).
+The IFCsvr toolkit is the reason why versions of Tcl greater than 8.5.15 cannot be used.

-The free [personal edition of ST-Developer](http://www.steptools.com/products/stdev/personal.html) could replace the IFCsvr toolkit.
+- The free [personal edition of ST-Developer](http://www.steptools.com/products/stdev/personal.html) could replace the IFCsvr toolkit.
 The personal edition of ST-Developer also includes some useful STEP utility programs.

-The [STEPcode toolkit](http://stepcode.org/) might also be used to replace the IFCsvr toolkit.
+- The [STEPcode toolkit](http://stepcode.org/) could also be used to replace the IFCsvr toolkit.

+The Tcl package [tcom](http://wiki.tcl.tk/1821) (COM) is used to connect with a STEP file and with Excel.  tcom could be replaced with the COM features in [twapi](http://twapi.magicsplat.com/).

+No toolkit is used to interact with Excel spreadsheets.
+The home-grown code could be replaced with [CAWT](http://www.posoft.de/html/extCawt.html).

 ##Contact